 Photo Credit: Michelle Lynn, Hampton Roads Birth Photographer.

-Liz and Amelia serve clients together and as one another’s backup doulas.
+Amelia serves clients in collaboration with Liz Pelletier and Anna Nimmo.
+Two doulas are always on call, with a third acting as backup for each birth.
 We serve on twelve hour shifts, which helps clients to always have a doula that is rested and alert at their side.
 Additionally, when it becomes necessary to have a backup doula, due to sickness or two clients laboring at the same time, we serve one another as backups… which means clients receive a backup doula they’ve already met.
 Partnership also helps keep our overhead low, which means our price can be a little lower, too.
 Our fee of $700 is in the mid-range for doula rates in Hampton Roads, and reflects our combined experience and knowledge.
 We also combine our specialties and give discounts to our doula clients.
 They are:

 Birth Doula – $700

 Childbirth Classes – $150 with doula service, $200 without doula service

 Placenta Encapsulation – $75 (offered to doula clients only)